 Where do you hope to see yourself in 10 years time?

-Please share 3 pictures of your past projects / assignments
+Please share some pictures of your past projects / assignments

 Here's the website design I created for the modules I took last semester.